Proposal for measuring out-of-time-ordered correlators at finite temperature with coupled spin chains: Different definitions of thermal OTOC

 \section{Different definitions of thermal OTOC}

 Researchers have used various definitions of the thermal OTOC in the literature.
 These are:

 where $y = e^{-\beta H/4}$.
 The definition in the last line is used by us in this paper.
 The above definitions typically show different behaviors from one another for non-maximally-scrambling Hamiltonians at finite temperature.
 They converge to the same value for $\beta=0$.
-Refs.~\cite{yao2016interferometric} described a quantum algorithm, based on sampling thermal states, to measure $O_2(\beta, t)$, and~\cite{lantagne2020diagnosing} proposed to measure $O_{\rm th}(\beta, t)$ and $O_1(\beta, t)$ using the thermofield double state.
+Refs.~\cite{yao2016interferometric} described a quantum algorithm, based on sampling thermal states, to measure $O_2(\beta, t)$, and~\cite{lantagne2020diagnosing} proposed to measure $O_{\rm th}(\beta, t)$ and $O_1(\beta, t)$ using the TFD.
 Algorithms to experimentally measure $O_3(\beta, t)$ at arbitrary temperature have not been developed.
 Here, we investigate their behaviors for the Hamiltonian in~(\ref{eqn: H ssh}).

-Figure~\ref{fig: appendix}(a) plots $\tO_{1/2/3/\rm th}(\beta, t)$ for nearest-neighbor $W$ and $V$ and different temperatures.
+Figure~\ref{fig: appendix}(a) plots $\tO_{1/2/3/\rm th}(\beta, t)$ for $W=\sigma^z_6$ and $V=\sigma^x_5$ as in the main text, at different temperatures, where we define $\tO(t) = O(t)/O(0)$.
 All the four kinds of OTOC decay initially with time.
 But their decay rates are very different from one another.
 Further, the decay's temperature-dependence is different for the four definitions.
-While the decay gets steeper as temperature increases for $O_{\rm th}$ and $O_3$, it gets less steep for $O_2$ and is nearly temperature-independent for $O_1$.
+While the decay gets steeper as temperature increases for $O_{\rm th}$ and $O_3$, it gets less steep for $O_1$ and is nearly temperature-independent for $O_2$.
 As before, we compute and plot the curves' slopes at $\tO=1/2$ in Figure~\ref{fig: appendix}(b).
 The slope $\kappa$ increases with temperature for $O_{\rm th}$ (Figure~\ref{fig2} and black curve in Figure~\ref{fig: appendix}(b)) and $O_3$ (red curve), decreases with temperature for $O_1$ (blue curve), and is nearly constant for $O_2$ (pink curve).